 Slip and Fall – Slip and fall accidents occur when landowners fail to notify visitors of wet or slippery floors and surfaces, fail to maintain clear paths, or fail to notify visitors of tripping hazards (or to completely remove those hazards).
 The details of each slip and fall case are extremely important in determining a landowner’s liability, so photos of the dangerous condition in these and other premises liability cases are always useful.

 Trampolines and Fitness Equipment – Trampolines can be fun, but if not properly maintained or used as instructed they can cause serious injuries.
 Fitness equipment can also lead to serious injuries if it’s not properly maintained.

-Snow and Ice – During the cold winter months, Colorado property owners are obligated to maintain their sidewalk to keep them clear of snow and ice accumulation.
+Snow and Ice – During the cold winter months, Colorado property owners are obligated to maintain their sidewalks to keep them clear of snow and ice accumulation.
 Not every fall on snow and ice results in a case, but landowners who know of a dangerous condition on their property and don’t take reasonable steps to remedy the condition may be held responsible for personal injuries that occur due to unsafe conditions caused by snow and ice.

 If you or a loved one has been injured because of a landowner’s negligence, it’s in your best interest to seek out legal representation right away.
 A seasoned premises liability attorney will be able to determine whether you have a case and argue for your rights and remedies under the law.
 With years of experience under our belts, Mintz Law Firm’s team is ready to fight on your behalf.
 Reach out to our office for a free case evaluation today.